Sub-IoT/Sub-IoT-Stack/stack/doxygen/hardware.md

 The Wizzikit is developed by WizziLab and is already few years on the market.
 The package contains two different boards, Wizzibase and  two Wizzimote.
 The boards are based on the CC430F5137, this is a System on Chip (SoC), that integrates an MSP430 microcontroller and the CC1101 radio chip in one IC.
 The programmer is not included in the wizzikit, we recommend to use the TI MSP-FET430UIF programmer or the OLimex MSP430-JTAG-TINY-V2 programmer.
-The DASH7 open software stack supports the Wizzilab platform, however this platform receives less testing since we are not focusing on this platform.

 ![Wizzikit](WizziKit.png)